Uberi/University-Notes/STAT230/STAT230.md

 We first specify the **outcome/event** that we are interested in that might occur in a particular setting.
 This setting is the **experiment/process**.

-For example, rolling a 2 on a 6-sided die has an outcoem of 2 and rolling the die is the experiment.
+For example, rolling a 2 on a 6-sided die has an outcome of 2 and rolling the die is the experiment.

 The **sample space** is the set of all possible outcomes.
 For example, the die has a sample set of $S = \set{1, 2, 3, 4, 5, 6}$.
 We usually represent the sample space as $S$.